On the Convergence and Calibration of Deep Learning with Differential Privacy: Discrete-time DP Optimization: privacy, accuracy, calibration

-We highlight that the global clipping works with any DP optimizers (e.g., DP-Adam, DP-RMSprop, DP-FTRL\cite{kairouz2021practical}, DP-SGD-JL\cite{bu2021fast}, etc.) that employ the local clipping, with almost identical computational complexity (discussed in \Cref{app:code_one_line}).
-Empirically, DP optimizers with global clipping improve over existing DP optimizers on the convergence of training and generalization losses.
-We thus reveal a novel phenomenon that DP optimizers play important roles in producing well-calibrated and reliable models.
+In the following sections, we reveal a novel phenomenon that DP optimizers play important roles in producing well-calibrated and reliable models.

 In $M$-class classification problems, we denote the probability prediction for the $i$-th sample as $\bm\pi_i\in\R^M$ so that $f(\x_i)=\text{argmax}(\bm\pi_i)$, then the accuracy is $\mathbf{1}\{f(\x_i)=y_i\}$.
 The confidence, i.e., the probability associated with the predicted class, is $\hat P_i:=\max_{k=1}^M[\bm\pi_i]_k$ and a good calibration means the confidence is close to the accuracy\footnote{An over-confident classifier, when predicting wrong at one data point, only reduces its accuracy a little but increases its loss significantly due to large $-\log(\pi_{y_i})$, since too little probability is assigned to the true class.}.
-Formally, we employ two popular calibration metrics from \cite{naeini2015obtaining} and summarize in \Cref{table:calibration}: the Expected Calibration Error (ECE), which is reflected by the distance between the solid and dashed lines of the same color in \Cref{fig:calibration_confidences},
+Formally, we employ three popular calibration metrics from \citep{naeini2015obtaining}: the test loss, i.e. the negative log-likelihood (NLL), the Expected Calibration Error (ECE), and the Maximum Calibration Error (MCE).